Diana guenon

 Colors

-Black and dark grey body with a bright white throat, chest, and browband; distinctive orange or chestnut patch on the inner thighs.
+Black-grey body with a dark back, white throat, chest, and beard, and a distinctive white crescent on the forehead; rust-orange patches on the inner thighs.

 Key Features